nickglazzard1959/gplot2/README.md

 systems thanks to gfortran (along with modern Fortran, which is gfortran's main focus, of course).

+The DIMFILM library can also be cross-compiled and used on the Cray COS operating system on a (simulated) CRAY X-MP.
+GPLOT itself is currently not available for COS, although that should be straightforward to add in a future "release".

 GPLOT and DIMFILM are developed and maintained primarily on CDC NOS 2.8.7.
 NOS has its own way of managing source code, at the heart of which is a program called MODIFY.